pablox-cl/dotfiles-b/README.md

 > Never leave home without them

-> **ALERT: I had to push force this, so sorry if somebody uses this.
-I mostly ordered stuff here, so I didn't change anything.
-I suggest to remove everything and clone this repo again.**

 A *n*-times try to keep my dotfiles managed.
 This time with the awesome [rcm][] to manage the dotfiles and [prezto][] as the main (zsh) framework.
 Please take in